FedericoQuintas/transfer/README.md

 not pollute the Domain code.
 In this case is Vert.x but could have been any other at this scale.

 ## Dummy Data
-The Main class stores two dummy Accounts, one with one CREDIT event to be able to make a transference.
+The Main class stores two dummy Accounts (Ids 1 and 2), one with one CREDIT event to be able to make a transference.
 I assumed that creating the Account and depositing intial money would be out of scope as they are easier than the transfer flow and then less valuable for this exercise.